 How Can You Remove Soot from Painted Walls?

-Remember, if you have a soot or ghosting stains on painted walls you will not love to get them removed in a way that can damage the paint.
+If you have soot or ghosting stains on painted walls and ceilings, I am sure you will not love to get them removed in a way that can damage the paint.

-The best way to remove the soot stains and ghost marks from the painted walls is to use a special soot sponge, rubbing alcohol and mild soapy water.
+Since chemical-based removers can be damaging, the best way to remove the soot stains and ghost marks from the painted walls is to use a special soot sponge, rubbing alcohol, and mild soapy water.

-First of all, if you see the powder-like carbon pieces of soot remove them by using a vacuum.
+First and foremost, if you see some dried powder-like carbon pieces of soot, try to remove them by using a vacuum.

-It’s essential that you use proper upholstery attachment so that you can prevent any scuff marks or dents in the wall.
+It’s good to use the proper upholstery attachment to prevent any scuff marks or dents in the wall.

 Now wipe down the soot stains with a reusable dry-cleaning sponge.

-If there are some ghosting stains left; take a clean cotton cloth, get it damped in rubbing alcohol and gently rub the cloth to clean the dark soot.
+If there are some ghosting stains left, take a clean cotton cloth, get it damped in rubbing alcohol, and gently rub the cloth to clean them.

-Finally, if there are still some light marks seen you can apply the soap water solution with a sponge to clean them off.
+Finally, if there are still some light marks of soot seen, apply the soap-water solution with a sponge to clean them off.

 Tips to Reduce or Prevent Soot Buildup On Walls and Ceilings

-Now that you have gone to the trouble of cleaning and repainting the surfaces of your home, the next step is identifying the sources of the soot buildup and staining.
+Now that you have gone through the trouble of cleaning and repainting the surfaces of your home, the next step is identifying the sources of the soot buildup and staining.

-Most of the time you will find your house walls and ceilings turning black due to the ghosting that has been caused over time.
+Most of the time, you will find your house walls and ceilings turning black due to the ghosting caused over time.

-If the source of the ghosting and soot is one or more of these items, there are some simple methods you can use to help prevent the buildup of soot in the future.
+If the source of the ghosting is one or more of these items, there are simple methods you can use to help prevent the buildup in the future.

-LED candles are quite popular because they give off a realistic glow without generating any soot.
+LED candles are getting more popular because they give off a realistic glow without generating any soot.

-If you have a fireplace, good ventilation will help minimize the expanse of soot inside the home.
+But if you have a fireplace or a wood stove, good ventilation will help minimize the expanse of soot inside the home.

 While nothing beats having a wood-burning fireplace, you should balance it with how many times you use it during the year.

-The bottom line is tiny particles of carbon soot can be highly dangerous when inhaled deep into the lungs.
+Tiny carbon soot particles and cigarette smoke can be highly dangerous when inhaled deep into the lungs.

-When not properly cleaner or left untreated these may go toxic and can cause various respiratory troubles for family members.
+If not correctly cleaned before painting or left untreated, these may go toxic and cause respiratory problems for family members.

 So, take some time and try to completely clean them off, especially when you are planning to repaint your home.